-Alan Stuttle Original oil painting on canvas Low Petergate to the Minster, York
+Alan Stuttle Original oil painting on canvas Low Petergate to the Minster, York£ 660.00

 In 1972 Alan moved to York and opened his own gallery in Micklegate which was used as a base for travelling around the country adding new subjects to his portfolio.
-After many years of living and working in the city of York, Alan relocated to Scarborough in 1988, opening a new gallery on North Marine Road, giving him access to the East Coast.
+After many years of living and working in the city of York, Alan relocated to Scarborough, where he opened a new gallery on North Marine Road in 1988.

 After the tragedy Alan wrote an account of his experience in the format of a diary describing the first 100 days of a father’s mourning.
 Titled 'The Bridge' its proceeds benefit the Richard & Caroline Art Fund.

 Please note that all Alan Stuttle art listed in this section has previously been displayed for sale and is not currently available.

 If you have purchased a listed artwork and would prefer the listing to be permanently removed, please contact us by email or telephone.